 Healthy Eating : Transform your Life

-Relax: Smoothie Color is Not an Issue
+Smoothie Color is Not an Issue

 Green Smoothies can actually be many colors, it typically depends on the fruit you add.
 Although some super foods will also influence the shade.
 Spirulina, for instance, injects a lovely deep teal color.
-But fruits are the biggest influence on the color — blueberries and strawberries will turn the drink purple and pink respectively, while leafy greens may turn the drink brown.
+But fruits are the biggest influence on the color -- blueberries and strawberries will turn the drink purple and pink respectively, while leafy greens may turn the drink brown.
 But no matter the color, the rich wealth of health is the same.

-Just Don't Overdo the Fruit and Plant-based Sweeteners
+Don't Overdo the Fruit and Sweeteners

 Many green smoothie recipes purport to be healthy yet can be high in calories and sugar.
 Even recipes that depend on only fruit for sweetening can spike blood sugar and pack on the pounds.
 In my recipes, I typically sweeten with berries, melons or even certain superfoods such as lucuma or baobab or acai.
 I also use dates for the nutrients and maple syrup at times, but both in very limited quantities, again to help keep sugar down.
-Visit my smoothie recipe gallery to find your favorite!
+Visit my Smoothie Recipe Gallery to find your favorite!